walmat/Off-White-Monitor/README.md

 `cd Off-White-Monitor`<br>
 `python3 dependencies.py`

-Then if you want to use discord/slack integration, just paste in your webhook at the bottom of the file in whatever text editor you prefer!
+Since you're most likely using Slack/Discord for notifications, go ahead and rename the file `config.sample.json` to `config.json`.
+Then open that file in whatever text editor you prefer and paste in your webhook tokens inside of the empty strings.

 ## Bugs